SAP-samples/datahub-integration-examples/AppIntegrationExample/doc/hanaHowToImportViewsForCockpit.md

 ## Views in HANA for extracting the extracted data
-The application integration scenario example contains some views that build a holistic perspective on the data that were extracted by the pipelines and that can be used to visualize the extracted data for instance in a SAC cockpit.
+The application integration scenario example contains some views that build a holistic perspective on the data that were extracted by the pipelines and that can be used to visualize the extracted data for instance in a SAP Analytics Cloud cockpit.

 These views are: